 The units of IAL are being marketed in the United Kingdom pursuant to Article 59 of the United Kingdom Alternative Investment Fund Managers Regulations 2013.
 In accordance with this provision, ITOCHU REIT Management Co., Ltd. (the "AIFM") has notified the Financial Conduct Authority (the "FCA") of its intention to offer these units in the United Kingdom.
 For the purposes of the United Kingdom Financial Services and Markets Act 2000 ("FSMA") IAL is an unregulated collective investment scheme which has not been authorized by the FCA.
-Accordingly, any communications of an invitation or inducement to invest in IAL may be made only to: (i) investment professionals falling within Article 19(5) of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005, as amended, or the Order; (ii) high net worth companies, unincorporated associations or other entities falling within Articles 49(2)(a) to (d) of the Order; or (iii) other persons to whom it may lawfully be communicated, (all such persons together being referred to as "Relevant Persons").
+Accordingly, any communications of an invitation or inducement to invest in IAL may be made only to: (i) investment professionals falling within Article 19(5) of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005, as amended, or the Order; (ii) high net worth companies, unincorporated associations or other entities falling within Articles 49(2)(a) to (d) of the Order (all such persons referred to under (i) and (ii) of this paragraph, together being referred to as "Relevant Persons").
 In the United Kingdom, this document and its contents are directed only at Relevant Persons and must not be acted on or relied on by persons who are not Relevant Persons.
 Any person who is not a Relevant Person may not act or rely on this document or any of its contents.
 The transmission of this document and its contents in the United Kingdom to any person other than a Relevant Person is unauthorized and may contravene the FSMA and other United Kingdom securities laws and regulations.

-European Economic Area Investors
+European Economic Area and United Kingdom Investors

-The Directive 2011/61/EU (the "Alternative Investment Fund Managers Directive", or the "AIFMD"), was adopted on June 8, 2011 and was required to be implemented by each Member State of the EEA into its national legislation by July 22, 2013.
-The units of IAL may not be marketed (within the meaning given to the term "marketing" under the AIFMD), and the Communication may not be conducted, to prospective investors domiciled or with a registered office in any Member State of the EEA unless: (i) the units of IAL may be marketed under any national private placement regime (including under the AIFMD) or other exemption in that Member State; or (ii) the units of IAL can otherwise be lawfully marketed or sold in that Member State in circumstances in which the AIFMD does not apply, provided that any such offer or sale is not made to a retail investor as described above.
+The AIFMD was adopted on June 8, 2011 and was required to be implemented by each Member State of the EEA into its national legislation by July 22, 2013.
+The units of IAL may not be marketed (within the meaning given to the term "marketing" under the AIFMD), and the Communication may not be conducted, to prospective investors domiciled or with a registered office in any Member State of the EEA or the United Kingdom unless: (i) the units of IAL may be marketed under any national private placement regime (including under the AIFMD) or other exemption in that Member State or the United Kingdom (as applicable); or (ii) the units of IAL can otherwise be lawfully marketed or sold in that Member State or the United Kingdom (as applicable) in circumstances in which the AIFMD does not apply, provided that any such offer or sale is not made to a retail investor as described above.
 We have made a notification to each of the Netherlands Authority for the Financial Markets and the United Kingdom Financial Conduct Authority pursuant to Article 42 of the AIFMD in order to market the units of IAL in the Netherlands and the United Kingdom, respectively.